Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Privacy-Utility-Efficiency Interplay

 {

 }

 We vary the noise hyperparameter $\sigma$ for the experiments.
 The clipping gradient norm $T$ is fixed at $10^{-2}$, as in \cite{shi-etal-2022-selective}.

 \textbf{Privacy-Utility trade-off:} Figures \ref{fig:dp_csima}, \ref{fig:dp_csimb}, and \ref{fig:dp_csimc} illustrate the privacy-utility trade-off when varying the noise $\sigma$ on the CustomerSim dataset across the Pythia, Gemma, and Llama2 models.
 As in previous plots, each curve begins with the performance of the pre-trained model.
-It is evident that DP maintains privacy effectively with minimal degradation.
+It is evident that DP-SGD maintains privacy effectively with minimal degradation.
 But there is a trade-off between privacy and utility.
 For all models, lower noise values such as $\sigma = 0.1$ are able to achieve better utility than higher ones such as $\sigma = 0.5$ and $\sigma = 0.9$, but they also decrease privacy more.
-While the total amount of utility achievable with DP is limited, especially for the larger Llama2-7B model, overall, it provides good privacy-utility trade-offs.
+While the total amount of utility achievable with DP-SGD is limited, especially for the larger Llama2-7B model, overall, it provides good privacy-utility trade-offs.
 Similar trends can be observed for the SynBio dataset in Figures~\ref{fig:dp_piia} and \ref{fig:dp_piic}, but for Figure~\ref{fig:dp_piib} (with Gemma) utility declines after approximately two epochs.

-\textbf{Impact on benchmark datasets:} Figures~\ref{fig:sciq_dpsgd}, \ref{fig:mmlu_dpsgd} and \ref{fig:hs_dpsgd} show the benchmark accuracy over epochs for the DP fine-tuned Gemma model with $\sigma=0.1$ on SCIQ, MMLU, and HellaSwag datasets, respectively.
-Accuracy drops gradually with increasing epochs for all benchmarks, stabilizing at lower levels, indicating that fine-tuning with DP significantly reduces the knowledge retention capacity.
+\textbf{Impact on benchmark datasets:} Figures~\ref{fig:sciq_dpsgd}, \ref{fig:mmlu_dpsgd} and \ref{fig:hs_dpsgd} show the benchmark accuracy over epochs for the DP-SGD fine-tuned Gemma model with $\sigma=0.1$ on SCIQ, MMLU, and HellaSwag datasets, respectively.
+Accuracy drops gradually with increasing epochs for all benchmarks, stabilizing at lower levels, indicating that fine-tuning with DP-SGD significantly reduces the knowledge retention capacity.

 \textbf{Efficiency:} Differential privacy comes with a high computational cost, since the gradients of each datapoint need norm and clipping computations, and additional noise values are added.
-Empirically, we observe a relative FLOPs requirement of $C_{\text{DP}} / C_{\text{FFT}} = 1.33$.
+Empirically, we observe a relative FLOPs requirement of $C_{\text{DP-SGD}} / C_{\text{FFT}} = 1.33$.
 Additionally, the per-sample operations required for clipping mean that we need to keep copies of the gradient for each datapoint in memory, which requires substantially more GPU memory, which decreases the feasible batch size and the overall training throughput even further.